 - 1. literacy and critical inquiry;

-- 2. mathematics studies;
+- 2. mathematics studies:

-- 3. humanities and fine arts;
+- 3. humanities, fine arts, and design;

 - 4. social and behavioral sciences; and

 - 5. natural sciences.

 The three awareness areas promote appreciation of cultural diversity within the contemporary United States, develop an international perspective, and foster an understanding of current human events through study of the past: